Nademtis/DSA-ML-exam/README.md

-# Datastructures and Algorithms Exam - Pathfinding & Line of Sight
+# Data Structures and Algorithms Exam - Pathfinding & Line of Sight

 Controls: WASD
 Press Buttons in GUI to see visualization of algorithms